wgurecky/nukecluster/_sources/users.txt

 Submitting Jobs
 +++++++++++++++

-Large multi-core compute tasks (MPI or multi-threaded programs like MCNP, SERPENT, VERA ect...) can take advantage of the over 210+ cores avalible in the cluster.
+Large multi-core compute tasks (MPI or multi-threaded programs like MCNP, SERPENT, VERA ect...) can take advantage of the over 210+ cores available in the cluster.
 To ensure that the cores are being utilized efficiently and fairly (if many users want to start jobs at the same time) a job scheduler is present on the cluster.
 To submit multi-core jobs the user must first construct a PBS script.
 The PBS script contains info about the number of cores and number compute nodes to use for the calculation.

 Small compute tasks can be executed on the head node without going through the extra step of constructing and submitting a PBS script.
 Examples of small tasks that do not need a PBS script include: A few NJOY runs, a simple single core post processing script, visualizing results, or compiling a small program.